A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 7065 E. Tanque Verde Road, reneesorganicoven.com

-East side bistro Renee's Organic Oven announced on Facebook that it's closing its dining room and becoming a takeout-only operation starting this weekend.
+East side bistro Renee’s Organic Oven was ahead of the city, announcing on Facebook that it was closing its dining room and becoming a takeout-only operation.
 Orders must be placed over the phone ahead of time, and can be paid for with credit cards.
-"In response to the coronavirus and it’s known rate of transmission, we are taking a huge step in limiting our operation to support and encourage social distancing as our best defense," the post reads.
-The restaurant is also offering a "comfort food special" of grilled cheese and tomato soup for $12.
+“In response to the coronavirus and it’s known rate of transmission, we are taking a huge step in limiting our operation to support and encourage social distancing as our best defense,” the post reads.
+The restaurant is also offering a “comfort food special” of grilled cheese and tomato soup for $12.

 The Cup Café and Maynards Market and Kitchen